Computer Networks (CNT)

 Credit Hours: 3

-Prerequisites: CTSC 2652 or Departmental approval and admission to Bachelor's program required
+Prerequisites: CTSC 1134 with a grade of "C" or better or Departmental approval and admission to Bachelor's program required

-In this course, students will examine computer network goals, models and designs for both local-area networks and wide-area networks with specific emphasis on internetworking principles.
-They will evaluate current network technologies and use these in the planning of a network.
+In this course, students will examine computer network goals, models and designs for both local-area and wide-area networks with specific emphasis on inter-networking principles.
+Students will evaluate current network technologies and use these in the planning of a network.
 Through simulation techniques and graph and queuing theory, students will plan the capacity of a network and analyze its performance.